Covid-19 Information for the US Virgin Islands (USVI)

 - With new CDC guidelines (May 16, 2021) related to vaccinated individuals and mask wearing, clear guidance has not been issued on how to visibly distinguish between vaccinated and unvaccinated individuals.
 Therefore, the Government of the U.S. Virgin Islands will not be removing local masking requirements.
 This applies to all individuals whether fully vaccinated or not.
 Individual and business establishments found in violation of the mandatory masking guidelines will be subject to administrative fines and penalties.

 - Upon arrival into any U.S. Virgin Islands port, all travelers are subject to the Territory's screening procedures, outlined below.
 By reading this Travel Advisory, all travelers by embarkation on an arriving aircraft or vessel grant their consent to these procedures.

 - Upon aircraft or vessel arrival, a representative will advise passengers about the current screening procedures.
 Upon exiting the aircraft or vessel, all passengers will be escorted to the Virgin Islands Port Authority temperature checkpoint.

-- Travelers are subject to Covid-19 health screening protocols, including a temperature scan.
-Travelers are also subject to enhanced screening including Covid-19 testing (or retesting) upon arrival, per the Department of Health.
+- Travelers may be subject to Covid-19 health screening protocols, enhanced screening, including a temperature and thermal scans, and Covid-19 testing (or retesting) upon arrival, per the Department of Health.